 Should mulch touch plants?
 Mulch can touch annual plants (like veggies) and herbaceous perennials (like flowers that come up fresh from the roots every spring), but mulch should never touch woody plants with bark, including trees.

 This is one of the least-followed mulching tips!
 While mulch should cover the majority of bare soil – it should never come into direct contact with tree bark or larger woody shrubs.
 As discussed, mulch holds in moisture.
 While this is great for soil, it is not the environment for good bark health.
 Bark is designed to be in open air, not trapped in moist staleness.

-Start by placing mulch in areas with small annual plants or herbaceous perennials.
+Start by placing mulch in areas with small annual plants or low-growing herbaceous perennials.
 Save the areas around trees for last so you can be sure you’re not overdoing it.

 The key here is to surround the tree with a ring of mulch, but don’t actually let the mulch touch the tree.
 Leave a 6″ space of bare soil between the tree trunk and the start of the mulch.
 This will allow the bark to breathe and prevent tree diseases caused by trapped excess moisture.